-Assume that Einstein’s squishy spacetime is implemented with a dense detritus of old tired photons (6 electrinos + 6 positrinos) and old tired neutrinos (3 electrinos + 3 positrinos for generation I).
+Assume that Einstein’s squishy spacetime is implemented with an aether of Higgs assemblies and ultimately redshifted photon and neutrino assemblies (each 6 electrinos + 6 positrinos).
 In other words, spacetime aether is alchemy soup.
-Insight: you could have hybrid simulations where spacetime is modeled mathematically, while all reactant and product particles are modeled discretely as point charge structures.
+Insight: you could have hybrid simulations where spacetime at a distance is modeled mathematically, while all reactant and products including local aether are modeled discretely as point charge assemblies.

 Could QSOs implement the big bang in a distributed and ongoing process that intermittently occurs in each galaxy?

 Energy is most assuredly conserved.
 The problem here is the lack of the correct physical model.
 If you model nature as equal and opposite, immutable, energy carrying point charges with a radius around the Planck’s length it becomes obvious.
 These point charges are the only carriers of energy.